-2023 Series - Convertible Whiskey Special Ops 2023 Notes
+2024 Series - Convertible Whiskey Special Ops 2023 Notes

 In September 2023, the Company opened a \$5,000,000 Round of convertible notes with a 12.5% interest rate and an August 29, 2026 maturity date (the "Whiskey Special Ops 2023 Notes" or the "Whiskey Notes").
-Subsequent to December 31, 2023, the Round was increased to \$10,000,000.
+In March 2024, the Round was increased to \$10,000,000.

-As of December 31, 2023, the Company had \$2,975,000 in outstanding principal of Whiskey Special Ops 2023 Notes with: a fair value for the Notes (separately) of \$1,452,562 (of which, \$800,000 in principal and \$390,607 in Fair Value was with a related party); and a fair value for the related Warrant Liability of \$1,512,692 (of which \$406,774 in Fair Value was with a related party).
-The Whiskey Special Ops 2023 Notes include warrant coverage equal to the Subscription Amount actually paid by the Holder pursuant to the Securities Purchase Agreement, divided by the Exercise Price, as defined as the price per share of the Company's assumed IPO or, in the event the Company has not consummated the IPO, \$10.00 dollars per share.
-Total warrants outstanding if calculated using an assumed IPO price of \$5.00 per share as of December 31, 2023 would be 595,000 (of which 160,000 would be to a related party).
-The warrants include a mandatory cashless exercise provision whereby any warrants not previously exercised, will be automatically cashlessly exercised, beginning on the third anniversary of their issuance date, on any trading day that the 20-day VWAP of the common stock equals or exceeds a price per share equal to or greater than 125% of the exercise price of the warrant.
+As of November 25, 2024 and December 31, 2023, the Company had: \$8,526,245 and \$2,975,000, respectively in outstanding principal; and \$6,630,870 and \$2,975,000, respectively, from proceeds of Whiskey Special Ops 2023 Notes (of which, \$3,247,425 and \$800,000, respectively, in principal, and \$2,233,000 and \$800,000, respectively, of proceeds was with a related party); and a fair value for the related Warrant Liability of \$0 and \$1,512,692, respectively, (of which \$0 and \$406,774, respectively, in fair value was with a related party).
+The Whiskey Special Ops 2023 Notes include warrant coverage equal to the Subscription Amount actually paid by the holder pursuant to the Securities Purchase Agreement, divided by the Exercise Price, as defined as the price per share of the Company's assumed IPO or, in the event the Company had not consummated the IPO, \$10.00 per share.
+Total warrants outstanding calculated using the IPO price of \$4.00 per share as of November 25, 2024 was 1,657,718 (of which 558,250 was to a related party), with the Whiskey Special Ops 2023 Notes and their related warrants having been exchanged for common stock (and prepaid warrants) effective upon the Company's November 25, 2024 IPO (see details below), leaving 0 related warrants outstanding subsequent to November 25, 2024.
+The warrants included a mandatory cashless exercise provision whereby any warrants not previously exercised, would have automatically cashlessly exercised, beginning on the third anniversary of their issuance date, on any trading day that the 20-day VWAP of the common stock equaled or exceeded a price per share equal to or greater than 125% of the exercise price of the warrant.

-The Company agreed to make royalty payments on the Whiskey Special Ops 2023 Notes at the rate of \$10 per bottle of a new product offering of Special Forces labelled spirits.
-As of December 31, 2023, the Company had sold 4,680 bottles of the new product offering of Special Forces labelled spirits, representing more than \$465,274 in retail shelf value, and recorded \$46,800 of royalties due to the Whiskey Special Ops Noteholders.
-These royalties were eliminated in conjunction with the exchange of the Whiskey Notes and related Warrants into common stock subsequent to December 31, 2023.
+The Company had agreed to make royalty payments on the Whiskey Special Ops 2023 Notes at the rate of \$10 per bottle of a new product offering of Special Forces labelled spirits.
+As of December 31, 2024, the Company had sold 20,608 bottles of the new product offering of Special Forces labelled spirits, representing approximately \$1,635,458 in retail shelf value.
+These royalties were eliminated in conjunction with the April 2024 exchange of the Whiskey Notes and related Warrants into common stock (upon the Company's initial public offering, which occurred on November 25, 2024).

-The outstanding balance of the Whiskey Special Ops 2023 Notes and accrued interest may, in whole or part, be converted into common stock prior to maturity at the option of the holder so long as the price per share is equal to or greater than the original IPO price.
-Any principal and accrued interest remaining outstanding upon maturity will be mandatorily converted into common stock of the Company at the rate of \$1.25 per \$1.00 of outstanding principal and accrued interest at a price per share equal to the then market price per share, but in no case less than 80% of the Company's original IPO price.
-The aggregate Fair Value of \$1,452,562 in Whiskey Notes (separately) and the related Fair Value of the Warrant Liability of \$1,512,692 will be reclassified from being a liability to equity under the terms of the Subscription Exchange Agreement upon the effectiveness of the Company's anticipated IPO - which is the remaining prerequisite for the unconditional conversion of the Whiskey Notes into equity.
+The outstanding balance of the Whiskey Special Ops 2023 Notes and accrued interest could have, in whole or part, been converted into common stock prior to maturity at the option of the holder so long as the price per share was equal to or greater than the original IPO price.
+Any principal and accrued interest remaining outstanding upon maturity would have been mandatorily converted into common stock of the Company at the rate of \$1.25 per \$1.00 of outstanding principal and accrued interest at a price per share equal to the then market price per share, but in no case less than 80% of the Company's original IPO price.

+Exchange of Convertible Whiskey Special Ops 2023 Notes